ScottArbeit/ScottArbeit/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working on the Special Projects team at GitHub.
+I'm currently working in the Office of the CEO at GitHub.

+Most recently, I've invented a new, cloud-native, easy-to-use version control system, called [Grace](https://github.com/scottarbeit/grace).

 I've been a programmer since age 11, starting with the Apple ][+, AppleSoft BASIC, and 6502 Assembler.
 Since then, I've learned and mostly forgotten tons of other languages, operating systems, and software, all of which has happened during a long career where I've been a programmer, network administrator, DBA, consultant, architect, program manager, and product manager.